 You qualify for a special enrollment period if you lose your job and/or the insurance it provided or take a new job with an employer that does not offer insurance.
 You also qualify if you were on someone else’s plan and they lost coverage through their job.

 If any of these events impact your health coverage outside of the open enrollment period, you can make the changes you need to reflect your situation.
 However, you will not qualify for a special enrollment period if you experience loss of coverage because you didn’t pay your premiums or if your coverage was taken away because of fraud or intentional misrepresentation.

 In addition to the above qualifying events, there are other life events that may qualify you for a special enrollment period.

-If you want to make changes to your health insurance, but don’t have a qualifying event, don’t miss the December 15 deadline to make changes to your individual health insurance or check with your employer on their specific enrollment deadlines; otherwise, you will need to wait until the next open enrollment period, starting November 1, 2020.
+If you want to make changes to your health insurance, but don’t have a qualifying event, don’t miss the December 15 deadline to make changes to your individual health insurance or check with your employer on their specific enrollment deadlines; otherwise, you will need to wait until the next open enrollment period, starting November 1, each year.

 Learn more about our individual and family health insurance plans on our website.
 Did you experience a qualifying life event?
 We’re here to help.
 Call us directly at 1-866-679-7824.